Cloud Spectra Gateway -- Quick Start v1.0.0

 Forward web proxySquid proxy with caching and filteringNetwork

-Cloud Spectra ships as three stacking tiers -- Network, Security, and AI Gateway -- where each higher tier includes everything in the one below it.
+Cloud Spectra ships as three tiers -- Platform, Network, and Security -- which stack, so each higher tier includes everything in the one below it.
+Platform carries the compute and Kubernetes worker stack (CPU and GPU) and makes a single stateful application cost-elastic; Network adds the networking data plane; Security adds inline inspection, enforcement and the governed AI LLM gateway.
 For the full breakdown of every feature and how it works, see the User Guide; for how the appliance is assembled internally, see the Architecture guide.

 Deployment flow at a glance